brbisheng/Econ-Stat-Methods/monte_carlo/Gambler's_wealth.md

 As you could see, there are a lot of parameters that we can play with!

 The gambling strategy part is especially interesting.
+How does the Probability density of gambling intensity evolve at different stages of playing?

-You can also define the utility and risk attitude of the player!
+You can also define the utility and risk attitude of the player! -- reinforcement learning

 ```r
 library(ggplot2)